 Shanghai Disney doesn't have any of the little romantic corners you have in other Disney parks.

 So you literally walk some 5 minutes past picnic areas to see the next attraction or building.
 It's a very huge, spread out park with lots of empty space and large walkways.

 But I don't really think they had much choice as it could have been dangerous to work with density and narrow alleyways at that park.

-Will foreigners experience any cultural or language barriers?
+Will foreigners have any cultural or language barriers?

-How many days do you need to fully experience the park?
+How many days do you need to fully see the park?